I’m guessing you’re reading this review because you’re not sure whether or not to pay the $49 for Jeff Lerner’s Ultimate Laptop Lifestyle.

 Owner: Jeff Lerner

-In fact, this scam made me so angry that this review is a lot longer than I thought it would be…!
+This scam made me so mad this review is a lot longer than I thought it would be…!

-While Jeff Lerner makes a lot of big, bold promises, this program will only leave you disappointed and with way less money than what you started with.
+While Jeff Lerner makes a lot of big, bold promises, you’ll only be disappointed and with a lot less money than when you started.

 Ultimate Laptop Lifestyle is not just one of the biggest online scams around, it’s one of the worst scams I’ve ever seen.

 It works by luring people in with a $49 ‘application’ fee before squeezing them out of as much money as possible.
-These people then have to promote the same scam to others to try and recoup some of their costs.
+You are then forced to promote the same scam to others to try and recoup some of your costs.

-What the owner Jeff Lerner says it is:
+Owner Jeff Lerner says Ultimate Laptop Lifestyle is:

-“A money making machine that is turning out $1000 commission for my members like clockwork.”
+“A money-making machine turning out $1000 commissions like clockwork.”

 1. An automated marketing system that does ‘all the heavy lifting for you’